High-speed morse burst encoder

 G and F. Just above the keypad is a small window with five red LEDs

-that are used for counting the number of characters in a group of five.
+that are used for counting the number of characters in a five-letter group.

 The Speicher was probably developed only for the (grey) stay-behind